A real terrain dossier · ~0.9 ha · Tarifa, Cádiz

 High ground and low pockets

 Elevation as a colour gradient from low (blue) to high (red).
-The narrow 14 m range means there are no real frost pockets or steep drops — the parcel reads as an even, gently-tilted shelf.
+That narrow 14 m range means there are no real frost pockets or steep drops: the parcel reads as an even, gently-tilted shelf.

 Elevation gradient map of the Tarifa coast parcel